MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 > If the debugging session takes longer, you can refresh the session by pressing the Ctrl+Shift+P keys, and select the Reload Window.

 ## Break on Record changes
-You can specify if the debugger breaks on record changes by using the `breakOnRecordWrite` property.
+Specify if the debugger breaks on record changes by using the `breakOnRecordWrite` property.
 If the debugger is set to break on record changes, then it breaks before creating, modifying, or deleting a record.
 The following table shows each record change and the AL methods that cause each change.

 |Record change|AL Methods|
 |-------------------|---------------------|